ioBroker/ioBroker.js-controller/docs/en/downloads/ioBroker_Image_Rock64_20190209_stretch.md

 ## After the first start
 If you are not asked to create a new password for the root and a new user after the first start of the Rock, please proceed as follows for security reasons:

-- To use the full size of the memory card you have to use the file system with sudo `/ usr / lib / armbian / armbian-resize-filesystem`
+- To use the full size of the memory card you have to start the file system with `sudo / usr / lib / armbian / armbian-resize-filesystem`

   to the size of the SD card.